Build your Knowledge

 Hay fever

 Allergy triggers, or allergens, vary depending on the time of year.
 In late summer and early fall, weed pollen (especially from ragweed) and fungal spores are the main culprits.
-In the early spring, tree pollen is the usual cause, and in late spring and summer it's grass pollen that's the problem.
 As well, the specific allergens in the environment will vary with the geographical area.

 So if you're an allergy sufferer, how can you enjoy the outdoors without experiencing unpleasant symptoms?
 Here are a few tips:

-• Keep windows closed so pollen can't drift in.
+• Keep windows closed so pollens can't drift in.
 Air conditioning will keep you more comfortable in hot, humid weather.
-But don't forget that air conditioners also create the best conditions (damp and dark) for mould to grow in your home.
+But don't forget that air conditioners also create the best conditions (damp and dark) for moulds to grow in your home.
 Do some spring cleaning, and do it regularly.

-• If possible, stay inside when pollen counts are high (watch for these in weather reports) and on windy days when pollen and spores can get blown around.
+• Stay inside when pollen counts are high (watch for these in weather reports) and on windy days when pollen and spores can get blown around.
 Avoid being outdoors in the early morning hours (between 5 am and 10 am), when pollen counts are usually highest.

-• If you've been outside all day, remove all your clothing and put it aside to be laundered, and take a shower after coming home.
+• If you’ve been outside all day, take a shower after coming home.
 This will prevent you from taking all that pollen to bed with you.

 • Don't hang your laundry outside to dry – it can trap pollen and mould, bringing them inside.
 Use your dryer instead.